jellewillekes/porto-seguro-ml-ops/README.md

 ```bash
 python scripts/run_predict.py
 ```

-The `data/observation.csv` file contains valid input data with 91 features.
+The `data/observation.csv` file contains input data with 91 features.
-The model is deployed on Kubernetes and accessible through a LoadBalancer service.
+The model is deployed on Kubernetes on a NodePort.
 ---